AbeBuckRobotics/BatStateUTNEU-Future-Engineers-2024/README.md

 ### 3.2.1.
 Traffic Sign Detection

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The camera is programmed to use LAB thresholds to identify the color of the traffic signs, which should be either green or red.
-A proper given threshold can be obtained with different ways, but trial and error should be enough and being familiarized with the LAB color space could help.
+A proper given threshold can be obtained in different ways, but trial and error should be enough and being familiarized with the LAB color space could help.
 Here are the LAB thresholds of the team for the obstacles:

 ```py
 _GREEN = const((0, 100, -128, -10, 20, 127))